shri-acha/blog-web/about.md

 I'm a student of Computer Engineering with my very diverse interest paradigms.
 <br>
-The blog is to keep the track of my programming and engineering journey🧑‍💻 and to keep my sanity toghether by writing about the experiences that I've accumulated over the time.
+The blog is to keep the track of my programming and engineering journey🧑‍💻 and to keep my sanity together by writing about the experiences that I've accumulated over the time.

 - @{{ site.author.email }}